-Amounts shown as pay when paid above principally reflect amounts payable in respect of lawyers' fees, as well as values payable to third party counsel and experts whose fees have been incurred on behalf of the Group's clients as disbursements.
+Amounts shown as pay when paid above, principally, reflect amounts payable in respect of lawyers' fees, as well as amounts payable to third party counsel and experts whose fees have been incurred on behalf of the Group's clients as disbursements.
 Lease liabilities are shown at their undiscounted value.

-The Company had accrued expenses of £35,751 (2021: 30,450) all of which would fall within the 0 to 6 months category above.
+The Company had accrued expenses of £49,599 (2022: £35,751) all of which would fall within the 0 to 6 months category above.